Getting started with Custom Model Import

 Static Light Gizmos User Guide.

-Making your custom 3D model collidable As you build your custom model world, you must keep an eye on your world’s performance because it degrades if you build your custom model world with very detailed, complex 3D models.
-To improve your custom model world’s performance, Meta recommends that you add a simple collider to your 3D model’s FBX file, which turns it into a collider asset.
+Add collision to a custom 3D model Your world’s performance degrades if you build your world with very detailed, complex 3D models.
+To improve your performance, Meta recommends that you add a simple collider to your 3D model’s FBX file, which turns it into a collider asset.
 You can define custom collision shapes in the FBX file.
 When these colliders are imported into Meta Horizon Worlds, they become collider entities.
 Collider entities are a new type of entity that are used only for collision.
 You can use the following types of colliders: Box, Sphere, Capsule, and Mesh.

-Mesh collider in the Desktop Editor.
-Although it doesn’t perform as well as the other colliders, it is more flexible.
-It can conform to more complex shapes.
-For more information, see the
+A bonus mesh collider is available in the desktop editor.
+Although it doesn’t perform as well as the other colliders, it is more flexible and can conform to more complex shapes.

 To learn more about 3D modelling, follow these links: